gsalaman/microbit_led_translator/component_notes.md

 And, then looking at JLCPCBs site, this one is no longer manufactured.  :(

 They've got a bunch of LD1117DT33TR's.
 Downloaded the data sheet; looks like it works with a 10uF at the output and 100nF at the input.
+Conventional wisdom is that the ceramic caps are now good enough...don't need to go Tant...

 10uF:
 https://jlcpcb.com/partdetail/Hre-CSA0603X5R106M6R3JT/C3015157